There’s a bat in the house!

 July 21, 2023—No one expects to see a bat in their house.
 But if you do, it's important to remain calm and act quickly.
 That's because bats can spread rabies.
 In fact, bats are the leading cause of rabies deaths in the U.S., according to the Centers for Disease Control and Prevention (CDC).
 The good news is that rabies is preventable.
 Knowing how to handle a bat encounter can help.

 If there's a bat in your home, your first instinct might be to quickly shoo it out through an open window or door—or to kill it.
 But it's important to resist the urge.

 Some bats may be endangered.
 What's more, the only way to know if a bat is infected with rabies is to have it tested in a laboratory.
-Even though it might seem scary, trapping the bat is important—even if you don't think you were bitten.
-A bat's bite can be too small to leave a mark, and you may even sleep right through it.
+It might seem scary, but trapping the bat is important—even if you don't think you were bitten.
+A bat's bite can be too small to leave a mark.
+You may even sleep right through it.

 So how do you trap a bat?
 Start by making sure you have the right equipment.
 Find a box or other container and a flat piece of cardboard to use as a cover.
 Next, put on a pair of leather work gloves.